Mini factsheet: Heart health

 • Diabetes

-You can’t change your family history but you can stop smoking, take exercise and changing your diet reduces your risk of high blood pressure, high cholesterol, obesity AND diabetes.
+You can’t change your family history but you can change your diet and lifestyle, which, in turn, will reduce your risk of high blood pressure, high cholesterol, obesity AND diabetes.

 Beat blood pressure

 Known as the ‘silent killer’, high blood pressure may go unnoticed but, left untreated, it increases your risk of heart attack or stroke.
-A low-fat vegan diet can significantly lower your blood pressure.
+A balanced vegan diet can significantly lower your blood pressure.

 Combat cholesterol